 Germany and the Netherlands are both members of the Schengen Zone so it is (normally) not necessary to go through passport control when travelling between Amsterdam and Munich.

 The Amsterdam to Munich trip can be easily done by rail during the day using German ICE services.
 One change is required in Germany and the journey time is around 8 hours.

-For example, travel on the 1037 ICE from Amsterdam which arrives in Frankfurt Main Hbf at 1430.
-Then take another ICE departing Frankfurt at 1454 and this train arrives at Munich Hbf at 1804.
+For example, travel on the 0802 ICE from Amsterdam which arrives in Mannheim Hbf at 1223.
+Then take another ICE departing Mannheim at 1230 and this train arrives at Munich Hbf at 1541.

-Note that since December 2016, the CityNightLine night train service between Amsterdam and Munich has been scrapped.
+Note that as of 2017, the CityNightLine night train service between Amsterdam and Munich has been scrapped.
 There is an OBB Nightjet (Austrian Railways) service running nightly from Düsseldorf to Munich.
-Travel between Amsterdam and Düsseldorf is done easily by International ICE.
+Travel between Amsterdam and Düsseldorf can be done easily by International ICE train.

 3. Amsterdam-Munich by Coach